The American Society of Church History fosters and honors

 Philip Schaff Prize – $5,000

-The Philip Schaff Prize honors the best church history book by a North American scholar published in the two previous calendar years.
+The Philip Schaff Prize annually honors the best book in the history of Christianity by a North American scholar published in the prior calendar year.

 The 2017 Philip Schaff Prize is awarded to Andrew Jacobs, the Mary W. and J. Stanley Johnson Professor of Humanities at Scripps College, for his book Epiphanius of Cyprus: A Cultural Biography of Late Antiquity (University of California Press, 2016).

 The Jane Dempsey Douglass Prize honors the best essay on women in the history of Christianity published in the previous calendar year.

 Deadline for Nominations: March 1, for essays published in the prior calendar year.

 Adrian Weimer (Providence College), “Elizabeth Hooton and the Lived Politics of Toleration in Massachusetts Bay," published in William and Mary Quarterly (January 2017)

 Sidney E. Mead Prize – $500 and publication in Church History: Studies in Christianity and Culture